 "I'm turning in to a beautiful swan!" she cried, but Fakir could only hear a bunch of quacking.
-Sometimes when he was drifting off to sleep he would hear Ahiru talking to him.
+Sometimes when he was drifting off to sleep he would hear Ahiru talking to him, whispering near his ear.
 Sometimes he saw her.
 She was always beautiful, but things were changing as time went by.
 She developed a bit of womanly curve in her body (not that he was looking too closely...) and her hair was turning the most appealing shade of rose pink.
 Her eyes, whether a swan, duck, or girl, were always as blue as the sky, full of hope that never ran out, and wide with childish wonder.
 Her freckles were starting to fade as well, slowly.
 She was growing a bit taller, and to Fakir, she was turning into the perfect woman.
 Her voice had started to change as well; no longer high pitched and squeaky, it began to sound similar to silk if it could be given a voice and entranced Fakir each time he heard it whispering his name.
 He thought that these were all lovely daydreams that sleep gave him to instill a lingering hope, so he paid them little mind except to muse over when he'd sit for a spell and think.

 He was awake now because he had heard Ahiru again.
 Fakir had changed over the last three years as well.
 He was taller, with broader shoulders, longer hair, and softer eyes.
 But only when he was thinking about Ahiru.
 He rarely went to the Academy unless it was to give a special dance lesson to the students that were still aiming to do ballet for a living.
 He remembered Mr. Cat, and ironically, the cat remembered him too, for he stopped by the house often.
 The cat's visits were so frequent that Fakir gained Mr. Cat, Mrs. Cat, and their kittens as part of the growing family.
 Mr. Cat seemed to remember Ahiru as well and generally the whole family of furry animals gathered around the blooming duck to sleep.
 Sometimes Ahiru swore that she could feel Mr. Cat staring at her with one of his unique looks that implied "One day you're going to marry me, duck.
 I don't know why, but you will."